TristanJSchoenmakers/dotfiles/README.md

-# personal-Ubuntu-post-installation-script
+My personal post-installation script for Ubuntu.
-My personal post-installation script for Ubuntu
+Installs all the software and packages I need on my fresh install.